Pilatus Railway: Operation

 The line still uses original rack rails that are now over 100 years old.
-While they have worn down, it was discovered that this can be fixed by simply turning the rails over, providing a new wearing surface that would be sufficient for the next century as well.
-The cars' electric motors are used as generators to brake the car during descent, but this electricity is not reused — it is just dissipated as heat through resistance grids.
-Originally, the steam engines were used as compressors to provide dynamic braking, since the use of friction brakes alone is not practical on such steep slopes.
+Despite being worn down, it was discovered that this can be fixed by simply turning the rails over, providing a new wearing surface that would be sufficient for some time.
+The cars' electric motors are used as generators to brake the car during descent, but this electricity is not reused — it is dissipated as heat through resistance grids.
+Originally, the steam engines were used as compressors to provide dynamic braking, since the use of friction brakes alone is not practical on very steep slopes.

-The line is operated seasonally: May to October.
+The line is operated seasonally from May to October.
 The cable car, which approaches from the other side, runs all year except for a short maintenance period.